Get insider access

 SNR 18% At 1/500 Exposure Time (2 ms)

-Note: After updating the camera to firmware V1.81, our RAW noise test results are now more in line with that of the RICOH GR IIIx, with the same apparent noise reduction being applied to the camera's RAW files and skewing our dB measurements in Imatest.
+The camera has fantastic noise management in low light, with remarkably clean photos at various exposure levels.
+We suspect this is because of in-camera noise reduction that can't be disabled.
+After updating the camera to firmware V1.81, our RAW noise test results improved and are more in line with those of the RICOH GR IIIx, with the same apparent noise reduction being applied to the camera's RAW files and skewing our dB measurements in Imatest.

 Pictures Sample Gallery